ooni/spec/nettests/ts-016-vanilla-tor.md

 using a language such as Python or JavaScript without major issues, since it's still a numeric value.
-Also, the timeout we set is always an integral number of seconds, which means that most JSON emitters (including Golang's JSON emitter) will emit an integer (i.e., without a serialized number without trailing `.0`).
+Also, the timeout we set is always an integral number of seconds, which means that most JSON emitters (including Golang's JSON emitter) will emit an integer (i.e., a serialized number without trailing `.0`).

 ## Possible conclusions